huangming/pyqt_config/readme.md

                             'doubleSpinBox_in_myframe':2.0,
                             'lineEdit_2_in_myframe':'sdf23'}}

-Parameter in  function self.keep_saving_config(1000) control the frequency of updates on self.config
+Parameter in  function self.keep_saving_config(1000) control the frequency of updates on self.config.

 # Notice